UBC-MDS/DSCI-532_Alex-Jesica/docs/Purpose.md

 We wanted to give the user the ability to filter by Average Rotten Tomaotes score range.
 Perhaps the user is interested in seeing only movies that have high scores and their respective pass/fail gradings.
 Using a slider input is an inuitive choice for allowing the user to select a score range.

 By checking off the “Pass” box, only the movies that pass the Bechdel Test are highlighted on the graph.
 Our goal with this functionality was to allow the user a more specific view of only the movies that pass, or the movies that fail.
-We decided to use transparencies here so the user can still see the data as whole and maintain context.
+We decided to use the adjustment of transparency here so the user can primarily select a focus, yet still see the data as whole and maintain context.

 If the user is interested in a particular movie, they can hover over a data point to find out its title and release year.
 The tooltip hover functionality allows the user to identify each data point as a specific movie, in turn allowing for more context.
 We decided to display both movie name and title, as these two pieces of information allow the user to uniqely identify the movie.

 If we only consider movies that received a Rotten Tomatoes score above 50, we discover that the movie ratings of watchable movies do not seem to trend upward over time.
 In fact, it seems to trend slightly downward.

 Our initial feeling was that over time, the movies that pass the Bechdel Test would increase in ratings.
 By interacting with the filters on the left, we can see if our guess was true.

 ![](/src/screen2.PNG)

-We chose to add a 'Download Results' button on this tab and others, to allow the user to save the filtered results for further analysis.
+We chose to add a 'Download Results' button on this tab and all other tabs, to allow the user to save the filtered results for further analysis.
 This provides our app with a level of transparency and accountibility, and allows the user to explore the data beyond our app.

 If we only consider movies that received a Rotten Tomatoes score above 50, we discover that the movie ratings of watchable movies do not seem to trend upward over time.
 In fact, it seems to trend slightly downward.